 44 Open-ended Questions to ask when Children Play with Cars

 Toy cars and other vehicles are a wonderful way to explore STEM (Science, Technology, Engineering, and Math).
 There is a connection between real life and play.
-Children can learn about engineering and design, positions in space, wheels and axels, force and motion, speed, friction, and ramps as they develop fine motor skills.
-If children play with friends, they are also learning social skills.
-Adults support learning by observing children doing something that interests them and posing questions that get their little minds processing during exploratory play.
-With open-ended questions, children are invited to observe, think critically, speak, and experiment, rather than respond with short one word answers like, yes, no, yellow, or blue.
+Children can learn about engineering and design, positions in space, wheels and axles, force and motion, speed, friction, and ramps as they develop fine motor skills.
+Adults support learning by observing children doing something that interests them and posing open-ended questions that get their little minds processing during exploratory play.
+With open-ended questions, children are invited to observe, think critically, speak, experiment, and problem-solve, rather than respond with short one word answers like, yes, no, yellow, or blue.
 Here are a number of open-ended questions that can promote scientific thinking, encourage children to extend learning, and develop language and literacy skills as children make little discoveries along the way.

 Be sure to give the children plenty of time to think and experiment after you ask.
 Let them take the lead.
 Observe and listen.
 Let them play before you ask.
 The goal is not to bombard them with questions.
 You may not need to ask any questions at all.

 Why did you choose that car?
 What do you like about it?

 Describe your car.
 What does it look like?

 Where else have you seen something that moves this way?

 Where else can you find things with parts that spin around? (doorknob, fan blade, water faucet, can opener, steering wheel, hoist/pulley, Ferris wheel, etc.)

 What other things can your car do?

 How can your car help you transport things?